 1. First things first, can you provide proof of insurance and your certifications?

-Georgia does not require home inspectors to be licensed.
+Georgia still doesn’t require home inspectors to be licensed.
 So, you’ll want to check their liability insurance and their certifications.
 This way you are sure to get an Atlanta high-tech home inspection.
 We’ve found the best will be certified by these organizations:

 American Society of Home Inspectors (ASHI).
 Inspectors have passed rigorous technical exams and have performed more than 250 inspections.